recommend-games/blog/content/posts/sdj_designers/index.md

 - How many different designers have won/nom/rec SdJ/KedJ/KidJ/any?
 - How many designers have won/nom/rec with more than one game?
 - How many designers have won/nom/rec in more than one category?

+[^exit]: Arguably, there's 15 {{% kdj / %}} winners: In 2017, the jury gave the award to the first three games in the Exit series.
+In all statistics, I only count them as a single entry.
+Similarly, in 2019, the first three entries of the Sherlock series got recommended, which I also count as just a single game.